 - Metal Scream: Ruki does these well, and does them even better during live shows.

-- New Sound Album: NIL was arguably their first New Sound Album, followed by DIM, the band's first Magnum Opus.
-They topped that album with DIVISION, considered as their best work, which introduced even heavier elements borrowed from the Industrial Metal, Dubstep and Harsh Noise genres.
+- New Sound Album: NIL was arguably their first New Sound Album, followed by DIM.
+They then delivered another one with DIVISION, which introduced even heavier elements borrowed from the Industrial Metal, Dubstep and Harsh Noise genres.
+As of 2015, DOGMA has topped off DIVISION with rich sounds and an overall Gothic style.

 - Soprano and Gravel: Ruki can do this all by himself.